igorkulman/ChangeMenuBarColor/README.md

 ### Swift Package Manager

-To build the utility you need to have [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12) installed.
+To build the utility you need to have [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12) installed and opened at least once.

 Clone the repository